UCSCLibrary/libapps/README.md

 # LibApps for UCSC Library

 This repo holds the custom CSS, javascript, header and footer for UCSC's LibApps.
+The main branch is on Bootstrap 3 and currently covers all Libapps, except for the LibGuides A-Z, which is on the bootstrap5 branch.

 ## Updating CSS